nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest_guidance.md

 ## Referral status

-GP clinical systems support recording the status for a referral or derive a status according the actions which have been undertaken for the referral.
+GP clinical systems support recording the status for a referral or derive a status according to the actions which have been taken for the referral.
 However, the statuses are not standardised across GP clinical systems.
 It is also understood that the GP practice may only be aware of a status change retrospectively and that the status of referrals are not routinely maintained in many GP practices.